Dhanush-Suvarna/Fruits_Object_Detection_YoloV5/README.md

-# Object-Detection-Using-YoloV5
+# Fruits-Object-Detection-Using-YoloV5

 ## Data Overview

-Acutully For this model I've used same data wich i have used in YOLOV4.It's Fruits Images dataset which has Three class like-Apple,Banana,Orange and Each class has around 300 Images.I have done this project using YoloV4 model It's Detecting all the three classes correctly.
+Fruits Images dataset which has Three class like-Apple,Banana,Orange and Each class has around 300 Images.I have done this project using YoloV5 model It's Detecting all the three classes correctly.
 Data Source:-[Click Here to Download the dataset](https://www.kaggle.com/datasets/mbkinaci/fruit-images-for-object-detection).

 ## Required Library and Tools